The 5 lines of defence for marketing risk and compliance

 5. Artificial Intelligence flags potential breaches in near-real time

 Companies, particularly those working with distributed teams, franchisees or external agents, are on notice that they must take every possible step to ensure that those representatives observe marketing and regulatory policy; but oversight is often more difficult.
 Artificial intelligence can now be harnessed to help streamline and reduce daily compliance burdens, and even to predict in near-real time when they are in danger of being breached.
 AI can be applied to complement the spot-checking practices of internal audit teams and provide an additional line of defence, particularly when it comes to third-party relationships with external agents: for example, natural language processing can be enlisted to evaluate emails and other communications to ensure they adhere to the rules; and repeated breaches can quickly be identified and remedied.

 With all marketing teams disseminating messages across more and more channels to market, the volume of material that needs to be reviewed is growing at an exponential rate.
-Intelligent marketing resource management technology with built-in compliance controls can be used to disseminate pre-approved marketing materials and to maintain compliance processes internally, as well as with external agents.
+Intelligent marketing operations technology with built-in compliance controls can be used to disseminate pre-approved marketing materials and to maintain compliance processes internally, as well as with external agents.
 Technology can be used to amplify the impact of valuable marketing risk and compliance teams, capturing and generating learnings and bringing significant issues to the attention of compliance executives in near-real time.
 Above all, intelligent and automated marketing compliance tools add additional lines of defence to the traditional marketing risk and compliance frameworks.